After some recent updates, we’d love to know what you think of the site. Please take a few minutes to complete this survey.

 State of children in Suffolk

-The dropdown sections summarise the key points from each topic within the report, and there are links below to the complete chapters.
+The accordion sections expand to summarise the key points from each topic within the report, and there are links below to the complete chapters.

 How recent is the data?

-We first published the sections in 2022, and are updating in autumn 2024.
+The State of Children in Suffolk was first published in 2022, and is currently being updated with information from the profile produced in August 2024.
 We used the most up-to-date information available at the time of writing.

 State of children in Suffolk sections